T2T9688/Trash2Treasure/README.md

 4. Push your changes to your fork: `git push origin feature/my-feature`.
 5. Open a pull request against the `main` branch of this repository.

-## License

-This project is licensed under the [insert license, e.g., MIT License].
-See the `LICENSE` file for details.

 ## Contact